-It is our belief that we are headed for a soft landing for two reasons.
+It is our belief that we are headed for a soft landing given all of the information we see right now.
+There are two reasons for this.
 First, there are pockets of the economy that continue to do quite well despite the steep increases in interest rates.
 The areas where there have been decreases in demand have been less severe than one might anticipate going into a deep recession.
-Second, we are believers that the economy is in the midst of having a smoother line up and to the right over the longer term, driven by efficiencies in the entire system from the use of technology.
+That brings the second point, which is that we are believers that the economy is in the midst of having a smoother line up and to the right over the longer term, driven by efficiencies in the entire system from the use of technology.
 Back a few decades, there were more steps in the global economic system, more distribution steps, more human prediction on supply and demand and less capital available for growth.
-These have all improved over the 20 years, and even more dramatically over the last 10 years.
+These have all improved dramatically over the 20 years, and even more so over the last 10 years.
 Technology, and specifically the Internet, have shortened the distribution steps and increased transparency on issues such as price and inventory, both of which are key to effectively managing a business.

 It is our belief that this will make economic cycles less pronounced.
 There will still be cycles in our view, but they will be more nuanced.
-This will mean less boom and bust, which for the global markets should provide opportunities for those willing to be patient.
+This will potentially mean less boom and bust, which for the global markets should provide opportunities for those willing to be patient.

 It is our view that the current level for global markets is in the range fairly valued to slightly undervalued, depending on one's time horizon.
 In the short term, we have witnessed a lift in markets after the sharp selloff in 2022.
 Many of the best performers in the last year have had a combination of strong fundamentals and an expansion in the company's valuation.
-In many cases, it was simply the continuation of good results that instilled some confidence, enabling the valuations to lift toward previous highs.
+In many cases, it was simply the continuation of good results that instilled some confidence back, enabling the valuations to lift toward previous highs.